 The combination of three on-campus and two off-campus modules provides participants with a comprehensive understanding of core real estate functions, new approaches for leading change, and a broader grasp of strategy, leadership, planning & design, development, technology and finance.

 The case study method is the primary form of instruction.
 Participants attend an average of fifteen 90-minute sessions per week in the following areas:

 The Team Project is an academic exercise that employs both professional experience and class learning.
 Participants are divided into teams and compete to solve complex development problems in real-world locales.
 Problems for these projects are as diverse as the redevelopment of dying shopping malls in Denver and Los Angeles or brownfield sites on Staten Island to exploring possibilities for the city of Toronto or East Boston waterfront.
-The project begins during the first summer term, and culminates with an intensive design charrette, where teams present their proposals to a jury panel, during the March spring term.
+The project begins during the first summer term, and culminates with an intensive design charrette, where teams present their proposals to a jury panel, during the Spring Term.